Mental Health Facilities Oswego County, NY

 Oswego Health Behavioral Health Services Outpatient

-Oswego Health Behavioral Health Services Outpatient is a mental health treatment center in Oswego County, NY, located at 74 Bunner Street, 13126 zip code area.
-Oswego Health Behavioral Health Services Outpatient provides outpatient treatment and telemedicine/telehealth.
-Oswego Health Behavioral Health Services Outpatient offers couples/family therapy, cognitive behavioral therapy and dialectical behavior therapy to adults, seniors 65 or older and young adults.
-Oswego Health Behavioral Health Services Outpatient also supports people with serious mental illness, people with HIV or AIDS and patients with eating disorders.
-Additional services at Oswego Health Behavioral Health Services Outpatient consist of assertive community treatment, education services and court-ordered outpatient treatment.
+Oswego Health Behavioral Health Services Outpatient is a mental health facility in Oswego County, NY, located at 74 Bunner Street, 13126.
+Oswego Health Behavioral Health Services Outpatient provides telemedicine/telehealth and outpatient treatment.
+Oswego Health Behavioral Health Services Outpatient provides dialectical behavior therapy, individual psychotherapy and group therapy to adults, young adults and seniors 65 or older.
+Oswego Health Behavioral Health Services Outpatient also supports patients with eating disorders, LGBT and people with PTSD.
+Some other services available at Oswego Health Behavioral Health Services Outpatient include family psychoeducation, court-ordered outpatient treatment and education services.

 Syracuse Vamc Oswego Outpatient Clinic

-Syracuse Vamc Oswego Outpatient Clinic is a mental health clinic in Oswego County, New York, located at 437 State Route 104 East, 13126 zip code.
-Syracuse Vamc Oswego Outpatient Clinic offers telemedicine/telehealth and outpatient treatment.
-Syracuse Vamc Oswego Outpatient Clinic provides couples/family therapy, cognitive behavioral therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
+Syracuse Vamc Oswego Outpatient Clinic is a mental health treatment clinic in Oswego County, New York, located at 437 State Route 104 East, 13126 zip code.
+Syracuse Vamc Oswego Outpatient Clinic provides telemedicine/telehealth and outpatient treatment.
+Syracuse Vamc Oswego Outpatient Clinic provides psychotropic medication, cognitive behavioral therapy and behavior modification to young adults, seniors 65 or older and adults.
 Syracuse Vamc Oswego Outpatient Clinic also supports veterans.
-Some other services provided by Syracuse Vamc Oswego Outpatient Clinic include education services, housing services and vocational rehabilitation services.
+Additional services provided by Syracuse Vamc Oswego Outpatient Clinic consist of legal advocacy, housing services and suicide prevention services.

 Oswego County Opportunities Inc Oswego County Opp Trans Living Program

-Oswego County Opportunities Inc Oswego County Opp Trans Living Program is a mental health treatment clinic in Oswego County, New York, located at 239 Oneida Street, 13069 zip code.
+Oswego County Opportunities Inc Oswego County Opp Trans Living Program is a mental health treatment center in Oswego County, New York, located at 239 Oneida Street, 13069 zip code.
 Oswego County Opportunities Inc Oswego County Opp Trans Living Program provides residential treatment.
-Oswego County Opportunities Inc Oswego County Opp Trans Living Program provides behavior modification, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
-Oswego County Opportunities Inc Oswego County Opp Trans Living Program also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services provided by Oswego County Opportunities Inc Oswego County Opp Trans Living Program consist of supported employment, vocational rehabilitation services and illness management and recovery.
+Oswego County Opportunities Inc Oswego County Opp Trans Living Program also offers integrated dual diagnosis disorder treatment, psychotropic medication and behavior modification to seniors 65 or older, young adults and adults.
+Oswego County Opportunities Inc Oswego County Opp Trans Living Program supports people requiring dual diagnosis treatment and people with serious mental illness.
+Oswego County Opportunities Inc Oswego County Opp Trans Living Program also provides housing services, education services and supported employment.

 Frequently Asked Questions About Mental Health Treatment in Oswego County, NY